Teyras/MT/text/chapters/320_containers_related_work.md

 ## Related work

-In Section \ref{containers-analysis}, we listed requirements on a programming evaluation system that might have already been solved by continuous integration services.
-This section surveys a handful of such services and the way they address these requirements.
+In Section \ref{containers-analysis}, we listed requirements on a programming evaluation system that could be solved using container technologies.
+Because of the similarity between automated assignment evaluation and continuous integration, we shall survey a handful of public continous integration services and the way they address these requirements.

 ### GitLab CI